olavolav/uniplot/README.md

 ### Plotting time series

-There is inital support for using timestamps for the x axis.
+There is inital support for using timestamps for the axis labels.
 It should work with most formats.

 Missing so far are nicer axis labels for time stamps, as well as timezone support.